 2. Only Canadian citizens and permanent residents of Canada may apply to the program.

-1. No particular degree program is considered ideal as preparation for the study and practice of medicine.
+1. The Northern Medical Program (NMP) is part of the UBC Faculty of Medicine Undergraduate Program.2.
+No particular degree program is considered ideal as preparation for the study and practice of medicine.
 A variety of pre-medical academic backgrounds is considered desirable.

-3. You must apply using the online application available on UBC's Faculty of Medicine website.4.
-The selection of students for the Northern Medical Program is the same as all medical students (ie - Island Medical Program and the Vancouver Fraser Medical Program), with the addition of a "Rural Remote Suitability" score which estimates each candidates aptitude and attitude for rural education.
+4. Application must be submitted using the online application system available on UBC's Faculty of Medicine website.5.
+The selection of students for the Northern Medical Program is the same as all medical students (ie - Island Medical Program and the Vancouver Fraser Medical Program), with the addition of a "Rural Remote Suitability" score which estimates each candidate's aptitude and attitude for rural education.

 Applicants also have to satisfy UNBC's Institutional Admission Requirements.

-If English is not your first language, you must meet one of the following (minimum score):
+If English is not your first language, you may meet the English language proficiency requirement in one of the following ways (minimum score):